littlebizzy/slickstack/readme.md

 cd /tmp/ && wget -O ss slick.fyi/ss && bash ss
 ```

-NOTE: SlickStack requires CloudFlare to be activated on your domain before SSL (HTTPS) will be recognized as a fully secure and CA-signed domain, because of its self-signed OpenSSL certificate.
+NOTE: SlickStack requires Cloudflare to be activated on your domain before SSL (HTTPS) will be recognized as a fully secure and CA-signed domain, because of its self-signed OpenSSL certificate.

-From this point forward, you can manage your SlickStack server by simply using the `sudo bash` command on any one of the included **ss** scripts located within the `/var/www/` directory, as needed.
+From this point forward, you can manage your SlickStack server by simply using the `sudo bash` command on any one of the bundled scripts located within the `/var/www/` directory, as needed.
 However, in most cases there shouldn't be any need for much hands-on management as the server will intelligently run various cron jobs which connect to this GitHub repo.

 You can safely re-install SlickStack anytime via `sudo bash /var/www/ss-install` without causing any conflicts or data loss since the installation process is completely idempotent.